javiccano/machine-learning-classifiers-dimensionality-reduction-and-applications-in-satellite-imagery/README.md

 techniques are analyzed.
 First, in terms of Filter methods, the performance of the Anova F-Test, Mutual Information, Random Forest and Hilbert-Schmidt Independence Criterion (HSIC) algorithms are studied.
 Then, the Minimum Redundancy Maximal Relevance (mRMR) algorithm, which is a Search method, is studied.
-After that, a Wrapper feature selection technique isbe analyzed, using the Recursive Feature Elimination (RFE) method.
+After that, a Wrapper feature selection technique is analyzed, using the Recursive Feature Elimination (RFE) method.
 We also study the performance of two Embedded methods: the L1-SVM regularization and the L1-Logistic Regression regularization.